mayadata-io/oep-e2e/litmus/director/TCID-DIR-INSTALL-ON-LOCAL-HP/README.md

 <b>Running basic sanity checks</b> <br>

-Using Basic-sanity-check script to check the DOP components , If any of the Component fails job will fail
+Using Basic-sanity-check script to check the DOP components , If any of the component fails job will fail .

+## Expected Result

+- Every component of DOP cluster should be healthy and running.